 What are the sources of cash flow?

-The cash received in exchange of goods and services comes under the category of inflow.
-The expenditures made to carry out ordinary course of action such as rent, cost of goods sold, utilities, payroll, etc. comes under outflow.
+The cash received in exchange for goods and services comes under the category of inflow.
+The expenditures made to carry out an ordinary course of action such as rent, cost of goods sold, utilities, payroll, etc. comes under outflow.

 If a company gives out a loan to an individual or a group of people then it comes under the inflows of the firm.
 Whereas if a company has undertaken a loan, then interest and principal payments come under the outflow of the firm.

 Also read: Procedure of getting personal loan approved